 - A. Applicability: Any new use or expansion of existing use that requires Site Plan Review must comply with the requirements of this Article and other applicable requirements of this chapter. - B. The requirements of this article do not apply to: - 1.
 Continuation of a permitted use within an existing structure. - 2.
 Changes of use within existing structures that do not require increased parking. - 3.
 Normal repair and maintenance of existing structures that do not increase building size or parking demand. - 4.
-Continuation of a legal nonconforming use, building, or structure, in accordance with Article 16. - 5.
-The expansion of a legal nonconforming use, building, or structure, in a manner that does not increase its level of nonconformity, in accordance with Article 16, Nonconformities. - C. Regulating plans: Each site design-based district of the City to which these standards apply must be governed by a regulating plan that is specific to each zoning district.
-The regulating plan, based on the context of street type and site type, determines site layout and allowable uses for each parcels within a site design-based district. - D. Street types: Street types, as set forth in this Article recognize that street patterns within the City of Berkley are established.
-Streets range from Corridors, which carry a large volume of traffic, to Residential streets, which carry lower volumes of neighborhood traffic. - E. Site types: Site types are determined by lot size, lot configuration, location, and relationship to neighboring adjacent sites.

-- F. Site layout standards: Site layout standards establish the parameters for site layout, height, and placement, and are specifically applied to each district based upon the regulating plan. - G. Authorized use groups: Authorized land uses are organized by use groups.
-Authorized use groups are specifically applied to each district based upon the regulating plan. - H. Design standards: General design standards are established for each district and are supplementary to other requirements of the chapter.
-Generally, the design standards regulate parking, public spaces, landscaping, and other site design requirements. - I. Modification of district boundaries: Any modification to the boundaries of any site design-based district requires rezoning, in accordance with the provisions of Article 18, Rezoning and Zoning Ordinance Text Amendments.
+Continuation of a legal nonconforming use, building, or structure, in accordance with Article 16. - C. Street types: Street types, as set forth in this Article recognize that street patterns within the City of Berkley are established.
+Streets range from Corridors, which carry a large volume of traffic, to Residential streets, which carry lower volumes of neighborhood traffic. - D. Site types: Site types are determined by lot size, lot configuration, location, and relationship to neighboring adjacent sites. - E. Site layout standards: Site layout standards establish the parameters for site layout, height, and placement, and are specifically applied to each district based upon the regulating plan. - F. Authorized use groups: Authorized land uses are organized by use groups.
+Authorized use groups are specifically applied to each district based upon the street type and site type. - G. Design standards: General design standards are established for each district and are supplementary to other requirements of the chapter.
+Generally, the design standards regulate parking, public spaces, landscaping, and other site design requirements. - H. Modification of district boundaries: Any modification to the boundaries of any site design-based district requires rezoning, in accordance with the provisions of Article 18, Rezoning and Zoning Ordinance Text Amendments.